-Maggie Hassan was sworn in as governor of New Hampshire on January 3, 2013.
+Maggie Hassan was sworn in as governor of New Hampshire on January 3, 2013, and was sworn in for her second term on January 7, 2015.

 Hassan was born in Boston, Massachusetts.
 She earned her bachelor's degree from Brown University and a juris doctor from the Northeastern School of Law.
 Hassan began her career in public service in 1999 when Governor Jeanne Shaheen asked her to serve as an advocate on the Advisory Committee to the Adequacy in Education and Finance Commission.